What is Pinene Terpene? Properties, Sources, and Cannabis Strains

 The researcher has differentiated pinene terpene into two types which are alpha-pinene (α-pinene) and beta-pinene (β-pinene).
 These two have a slight distinction as the alpha-pinene is water soluble and conversely, the beta-pinene is not.
 Let’s see more details about them!

 Normally, alpha-pinene is responsible for an iconic pine needle scent.
-It’s often recognized for its anti-inflammatory properties and some users have found it may assist with memory impairments.
+It’s often recognized for its anti-inflammatory properties, and researchers have also studied it in relation to memory.
 Plants with high alpha-pinene are rosemary, basil, eucalyptus, and even some citrus fruits.

 Beta-pinene is known for its complex smell reminding you of fresh woody, piney, spicy aromatic, and even herbal scents like dill, basil, hop, and parsley.
 It is also often used for flavoring and enhancing aroma.
-What’s more, beta-pinene is often reported to provide properties that may help with pain relief.
+Beta-pinene is also among the terpenes researchers have studied in relation to pain.

-The alpha-pinene, a predominantly type of cannabis, is prominent in providing the most therapeutic benefits.
+Alpha-pinene is the type of pinene that researchers have studied the most.
 It has been used as traditional herbal medicine for hundreds of years, and historically, in some fields, such as in China, it was used to address symptoms associated with asthma.
 Well, there are more pinene benefits to learn about.
 Check this out!

-Plant-based essential oils with pinene are known to have the potential to reduce inflammation.
+Plant-based essential oils with pinene have been studied for their anti-inflammatory activity.
 One academic study in 2015 found that pinene has shown its effectiveness as an anti-inflammatory in animal cells.
 Similar results were found in another study in 2018, suggesting pinene may protect and potentially help prevent damage to the skin caused by ultraviolet light (UV light).

 Pinene terpene has been brought up for further study by researchers, antimicrobial is included.
 According to a 2012 study, the researchers found that pinene has the potential to stop and fight the cells that can cause danger to our body.

-For patients who suffer from asthma or any respiratory conditions, pinene is often reported to act as a bronchodilator, which may help clear airways and make breathing easier for some users.
+Pinene is one of the terpenes researchers have studied as a bronchodilator, a type of compound linked to airway function.
 As stated in a 2011 research, pinene was observed to have the ability to fight the infectious bronchitis virus within animals.

-Pinene terpene is often reported to help some users improve their sleep quality and may also be associated with protecting brain cells, as poor sleep quality can lead your brain cells to oxidative damage which could potentially contribute to worse conditions such as strokes and heart attacks, or memory loss conditions such as Alzheimer’s and dementia.
+Pinene terpene is sometimes discussed in relation to sleep quality and the protection of brain cells, since poor sleep quality can lead your brain cells to oxidative damage which could potentially contribute to worse conditions such as strokes and heart attacks, or memory loss conditions such as Alzheimer’s and dementia.

 Cannabis Strains With High Pinene

 Pinene is a common terpene in cannabis.
-If you’re on the hunt for rich pinene cannabis strains, here are some of them that might satisfy you:
+If you’re curious about cannabis strains with higher pinene levels, here are a few that are often mentioned:

 It’s a Sativa-dominant hybrid with a crossing between Blueberry and Haze.
 This strain gained popularity by balancing its flavor and effects such as the cerebral effects and body relaxation.